 - After I have listed my plan of action, how do I execute it?

-In essence, I define my vision, plan of action and operational strategy with an aim to find a guiding light which shall guide my steps all along the transition to BIM.
+In essence, I define my vision, plan of action and operational strategy with an aim to find a guiding light which shall guide my steps all along the transition to Building information modeling.

 This is important, because without a guiding light, it is easy for me to lose way on the transition.
 But when I am crystal clear on my goals, and know exactly what strategies to implement so that my business and internal processes transition smoothly, or which software to invest on, such that my software interoperability is high.
 I would have a far-sighted approach.
 And this far sightedness will go a long way in saving me from poor decisions, loss of time, money, resources and unnecessary frustration.